nlicalzi/launch_school/rb130_ruby_foundations_more_topics/lesson_1/notes.md

 - blocks can take arguments, just like normal methods.
 But unlike normal methods, it won't complain about wrong number of arguments passed to it.
 - blocks return a value, just like normal methods.
 - blocks are a way to defer some implementation decisions to method invocation time.
 It allows method callers to refine a method at invocation time for a specific use case.
 It allows method implementors to build generic methods that can be used in a variety of ways.
+  - blocks are great for pushing some decisions to method invocation time.
 - blocks are a good use case for "sandwich code" scenarios, like closing a `File` automatically.
+  - blocks are great for pushing some decisions to method invocation time.
+- closures drag their surrounding context/environment around, and this is at the core of how variable scope works.
+- when we `yield`, we can also pass arguments to the block.
+- when we `yield`, we have to be aware of the block's return value.
+- once we understand blocks, we can re-implement many of the common methods in the Ruby core library in our own classes.
+- the `Symbol#to_proc` is a nice shortcut when working with collections.